 - Pour through a fine mesh strainer and keep pushing it through with a spoon until there are only chunks left.
 Discard the chunks or repurpose it to make a salsa.

-- Marinate the pork shoulder slices in the fridge for 4-8 hours.
+- Marinate the pork butt slices in the fridge for 4-8 hours.

 - You can cook the pork however you want- grill, pan fry, or roasting.
 My favorite method is to slow roast in the oven on a mini trompo, then finishing on a griddle or pan.
 To make the trompo, cut a thick slice of pineapple for the base and push a thick wooden skewer through it.
 Place on a baking sheet or cast iron skillet.